Last updated on October 10, 2025 4:39 am

 Heavy-duty jobs need a power drill.

-You need to have a power drill for heavy-duty and standard jobs, but a good mini drill might be the more convenient option for soft detailed work.
+You need to have a power drill for heavy-duty and standard jobs, but a top-tier mini drill might be the more convenient option for soft detailed work.

 Of course, manual drills don’t require an electric power source, so you won’t have to worry about looking for a power outlet or running out of batteries.